asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ### Grain Implementation

 #### PongerActor
-protos_protoactor.go contains a PongerActor struct in it, which receives the incoming message and makes a gRPC-based method call or simply proxies the message to a defaut message reception method.
+`protos_protoactor.go` contains a Ponger.Actor struct in it, which receives the incoming message and makes a method call to the corresponding interface method from the IDL definition, or simply proxies the message to a defaut message receive method.
 A developer only has to provide such methods by providing Ponger implementation.

 ![Ponger Actor](requests.png)

 ### Ponger Interface
-Ponger interface is defined in protos_protoactor.go, of which a developer must provide an implementation to set up a ponger grain.
+`Ponger` interface is defined in `protos_protoactor.go`, of which a developer must provide an implementation to set up a ponger grain.

 {{< tabs >}}
 {{< tab "Go" >}}